Resonite-Community-Projects/adult-session-browser/README.md

 ### Session ID handling recommendations

-Within Neos, session IDs must be unique.
+Within Resonite, session IDs must be unique.
 Because of this the data server uses the session ID as the unique identifier for each session.
 It is not required to set a static session ID within your headless server configuration, however in the event that the headless server crashes and reboots, a new session ID will be generated, and for a brief period of time the facet might display your session twice, one entry per unique session ID.
 It is recommended to set a static session ID so that in the event your headless crashes and reboots, the fresh session will have the same session ID and thus will simply update the existing entry on the facet.

-Within the Neos headless server configuration, this can be set on the line: `"customSessionId": "S-U-NEOS-USER-ID:SESSIONNAME",`
+Within the Resonite headless server configuration, this can be set on the line: `"customSessionId": "S-U-RESONITE-USER-ID:SESSIONNAME",`
-Replace "NEOS USER ID" with the user ID of the headless account, and "SESSIONNAME" with something unique, such as "party-time-1".
+Replace "RESONITE USER ID" with the user ID of the headless account, and "SESSIONNAME" with something unique, such as "party-time-1".